sukhneersingh/image-classifier-inceptionV3-tensorflow/README.md

-# Tensorflow animals classifier using inceptionV3 model
+# Tensorflow animal's classifier using inceptionV3 model

 This repo is built for the challenge in video https://www.youtube.com/watch?v=cAICT4Al5Ow by siraj.